 \subsection{SLM and AOD}

-As show in Figure~\ref{fig:tweezers}, in neutral atom quantum computing platforms, qubits are encoded in single atoms trapped by optical tweezers, with the atom’s positions controlled by moving the tweezers in space.
-To better manipulate the spatial arrangement of atoms, two key optical devices are employed: the Spatial Light Modulator (SLM) and the Acousto-Optic Deflector (AOD).
-While both are capable of trapping atoms, they serve distinct purposes.
-The SLM generates a fixed 2D optical lattice of potential wells, where atoms are loaded into predefined positions in space, with each lattice site capable of holding a single atom.
-The potential wells created by the SLM are relatively deep, ensuring stable atom trapping and preventing atom loss during operations.
+Qubits in neutral atom quantum computing platforms are encoded in individual atoms trapped by optical tweezers.
+The spatial positioning of these atoms is controlled by manipulating the optical tweezers.
+Two key optical devices facilitate this manipulation: the spatial light modulator (SLM) and the acousto-optic deflector (AOD).
+While both can trap atoms, they serve distinct and complementary roles~\cite{bluvstein2022quantum,manetsch2024tweezer}.